Barbie & the Diamond Castle

-Barbie & the Diamond Castle is a 2008 direct-to-video computer-animated musical film directed by Gino Nichele and produced by Mattel Entertainment with Rainmaker Entertainment.
+Barbie & the Diamond Castle is a 2008 direct-to-video animated musical film directed by Gino Nichele and produced by Mattel Entertainment with Rainmaker Entertainment.
 It first premiered on Nickelodeon on September 7, 2008, and it was later released to DVD on September 9, 2008.

 The thirteenth entry in the Barbie film series, the film features the voice of Kelly Sheridan as Barbie and the cover of the song "Connected" recorded by Katharine McPhee.
 It follows the story of Liana and Alexa (the in-universe roles of the dolls, Barbie and Teresa) on their journey to find the mysterious diamond castle.

-Official description

-"Barbie and Teresa tell us the fairy tale story of Liana and Alexa, best friends who share everything including their love of music."

-"One day their simple lives change when they are given an enchanted mirror and befriend the girl trapped inside!
-To save their new friend, Liana and Alexa embark on a dangerous journey to the hidden Diamond Castle, that will put their friendship to the test.
-But through the power of song and with the companionship of two adorable puppies, the girls face their challenges together and learn that friendship is the true treasure."